Eligibility and Retake

 3. OD graduate registered/licensed to practice as an Optometrist in the US .Letter of Good Standing from an official of the state board that the candidate is licensed/registered, in good standing and practicingCandidate submits the Letter of Good Standing to OEBC

-Authorized graduates of non-ACOE-accredited Optometric programs (see Pathway to Registration, link below)
+Authorized graduates of non-ACOE-accredited Optometric programs (see Internationally Educated optometrist link below)

 4. Graduate of non-ACOE institution who is not required to complete a bridging programVerification that the candidate has received a satisfactory score on the Internationally Graduated Optometrist Evaluating Examination to challenge the OEBC exam directly FORAC provides a list of eligible candidates to OEBC

-5. Graduate of non-ACOE institution enrolled in an acceptable bridging education program or Advanced Standing Doctor of Optometry programVerification by an official of the Advanced Standing Doctor of Optometry Program at the University of Waterloo or the École d’optométrie de l’Université de Montréal of the candidate’s enrollment in the programProgram official provides a list of participants in the program to OEBC
+5. Graduate of non-ACOE institution enrolled in an acceptable bridging Doctor of Optometry programVerification by an official of the Doctor of Optometry Program at the University of Waterloo or the École d’optométrie de l’Université de Montréal of the candidate’s enrollment in the programProgram official provides a list of participants in the program to OEBC

 OTHER CANDIDATES

-7. OD sponsored by an OEBC member for entry-to-practice skill confirmationVerification by an official of the regulatory authority (candidate completes form and provides to the Regulatory authority)*Regulatory authority official emails form to OEBC directly
+7. OD sponsored by a Regulatory authority for entry-to-practice skill confirmationVerification by an official of the regulatory authority (candidate completes form and provides to the Regulatory authority)*Regulatory authority official emails form to OEBC directly

 8. A former OEBC candidate who failed the OEBC exam, and subsequently completed additional acceptable formal educationVerification from a program official that the individual has completed additional formal education in optometry along with the program’s syllabusCandidate provides documentation to OEBC